Mikal Bridges Player Props: Nets vs. Cavaliers

-Mikal Bridges and the Brooklyn Nets take on the Cleveland Cavaliers at 7:30 PM ET on Tuesday.
+Mikal Bridges and the rest of the Brooklyn Nets will be hitting the court versus the Cleveland Cavaliers on Thursday at 7:30 PM ET.

-Let's look at Bridges' prop bets, and some stats and trends to help you make good wagers.
+Below, we dig into Bridges' stats and trends to help you pick out the most appealing prop bets.

 Mikal Bridges Prop Bets vs. the Cavaliers